x44/mosi-docker-registry/README.md

 To run Mosi in TLS mode...
 - A valid TLS certificate and key file are required
 - `server.name` must match one of the DNS entries in the TLS certificate file
-- The server's IP must match one of the IP entries in the TLS certificate file
+- The server's IP address must match one of the IP entries in the TLS certificate file
 - `server.tlsCrtFile` and `server.tlsKeyFile` must point to the TLS certificate and key file respectively

 ### Create a Self-Signed Certificate